BrianLoveGa/about-me/README.md

 **Recruiters, Employers, Job offers _-_ Start Here**

-My git is a bit cluttered at the moment.

-My sincere apologies ... let me be your guide.
+Let me be your guide to this git repo.

 Below are links to repositories grouped accordingly.